philogicae/rqbit-mcp/README.md

 Usable with any MCP-compatible client.
 Available tools:

 -   `list_torrents`: List all torrents.
--   `add_torrent`: Add a torrent via magnet link or file path.
+-   `download_torrent`: Download a torrent via magnet link or file path.
 -   `get_torrent_details`: Get details of a specific torrent.
 -   `get_torrent_stats`: Get stats/status of a specific torrent.
 -   `pause_torrent`: Pause a torrent.